 Nothing is more impressive when you have a guest over than giving them a quality cup of coffee.
-It's warm, inviting, encourages great conversation and really makes you look like the host with the most, so to speak.
+It’s warm, inviting, encourages thoughtful conversation, and makes you look like the host with the most.
 That’s why when people come to your home, it’s important to brew the perfect cup of coffee so that amidst your fellowship, you can offer them a beverage that speaks a universal language all by itself.

 Pick the Right Type of Equipment

-Before brewing a cup of coffee, it’s important to pick the right type of coffee maker that will fit your lifestyle and suit your needs and tastes.
-What type of machine would benefit you the most?
+Before brewing a cup of coffee, it’s vital to pick the right type of coffee maker that will fit your lifestyle and suit your needs and tastes.
+What kind of machine would benefit you the most?
 Would a machine that brews full pots of coffee be right for you, or would a machine that brews individual cups?
-This is the difference between the classic, albiet cheap, Mr. Coffee, and the very pricy and elaborate personal espresso machines.
+The appliance choices you face can be vastly different between the classic, albeit cheap, Mr. Coffee, and the very pricy and elaborate personal espresso machines.